rx-angular/rx-angular/libs/state/effects/docs/Readme.md

 # Motivation
 ![rx-angular--state--effects--motivation--michael-hladky](https://user-images.githubusercontent.com/10064416/154173406-47245226-e56a-43b1-aec6-bbf1efc535b9.png)

-Most of the side effects are related to rendering and change detection and dont in the template by building blocks like:
+Most of the side effects are related to rendering and change detection and done in the template by building blocks like:
 - pipes
 - directives
 - component bindings

 Some of the side effects are not related to the template and need to get handled in the component.
-For for async effet's like Promise or Observable it requires to maintain a cancellation logic.
+For for async effect's like Promise or Observable it requires to maintain a cancellation logic.

+> **Pro Tip:**
-In general, it's best to avoid the direct use of the `subscribe` API of RxJS at all.
+> In general, it's best to avoid the direct use of the `subscribe` API of RxJS at all.

 It may sound weired, as I'm pretty sure you are used to handle your subscriptions.
 You most probably store the `Subscription` object, add a `takeUntil` to hook it into the component lifecycle and avoid memory leaks etc.